I want to apply for council housing

 - you and your household,

-- any serious medical conditions you believe is affected or made worse by your current home
+- any serious medical conditions you believe are affected or made worse by your current home

 - your income and expenses